upkoi/tail/README.md

 - [Docker Installation](https://docs.docker.com/install/)

 ### 1 - Installation

-Pull down this repository and run the setup tool to get started.
+Pull down this repository and run the included setup tool to get started.
 This will install all dependencies, including SkyPond.

 Example:
 ```
 git clone https://github.com/upkoi/tail
 cd tail
-sudo python3 setup.py install
+python3 setup.py install --user

 ```

 Optionally, run a self-test of the execution environment after installation with:

 ```
-python3 qualify.py --self-test
+python3 qualify.py --self-test --unrestrict-networking
 ```

+_Note: The first time the qualification tool is run it will need to pull down the latest execution environment docker image.
+This may take several minutes._

 ### 2 - Agent Creation
 Use the included create.py script to copy an existing example.
 All examples are MIT licensed and are provided as inspiration and starting points.